Got Questions?

 Q : What is Rapid Learning?

-A : Rapid Learning is the break-through fast-paced deep learning system using the RapidMastery(tm) formula pioneered by Rapid Learning Center.
-This success formula has three basic learning modules: core concepts + problem drills + super review, which are facilitated by rich-media videos, interactive game-based drills and cheat sheets.
-With carefully selected and connected concepts and multi-modal learning of visual, auditory and drills, it provides an easy and fast way to academic mastery of even difficult subjects.
+A : Coupling rich-media learning with smart teaching, Rapid Learning is a break-through fast-paced deep learning system using the RapidMastery(tm) formula pioneered by Rapid Learning Center.
+This success formula has three basic learning modules: core concepts + problem drills + super review, which are facilitated by rich-media videos, interactive game-based drills and cheat sheets, respectively.
+With the focus on core concepts and problem solving via multi-modal learning of visual, auditory and drills, it provides an easy and fast way to academic mastery of difficult subjects.
+In 2021, the entire product line has been completely revamped to support HTML5 video - the universal format for online video rendering.
+We phased out Adobe Flash in 2020, where our core tutorials and problem drills are now Flash-free.
+You will not be required to have Flash player to use our products, just a plain web browser.

 [top]